Sptheo98/ApiAggregator/README.md

 Parameters:
 -----------
-- latitude (double) – Required: Latitude of the location for weather data.
+- latitude (int from -90 to 90) – Required: Latitude of the location for weather data.
-- longitude (double) – Required: Longitude of the location for weather data.
+- longitude (int from -90 to 90) – Required: Longitude of the location for weather data.
 - coinId (string) – Required: The ID of the cryptocurrency (e.g., "bitcoin").
 - topic (string) – Required: The topic for news (e.g., "technology").
 - date (string) – Optional: Date filter for news and weather data (format: YYYY-MM-DD).